 Thailand is the travel hub of Southeast Asia and the center of the universe for most first-time backpackers.
 With it’s lush jungles, famed beaches, world class diving, delicious food and crazy parties, Thailand attracts visitors from all over the world.
 Thailand caters for most budgets; you can find dirt cheap guesthouses and hotel suites costing thousands of dollars a night right next to each other.
 I myself have been to Thailand a whole bunch of times, often I am just passing through as some of the cheapest flights to Asia are in to Bangkok.
-In general, although I like Thailand I tend to avoid staying there as it is comparatively expensive to neighbouring countries.
+In general, although I like backpacking Thailand I tend to avoid staying there as it is comparatively expensive to neighbouring countries.
 Many backpackers and digital nomads stay in Thailand for a long time, to get a proper break down of how much it costs to live in Thailand, check out Nina’s guide.

 Whether booking your trip in advance with a company like Wexas, or winging it with a backpack and travelling alone (which you likely won’t be for long), moving around Thailand is really easy to organise.
 The country is well established on the backpacking trail and things are convenient, easy and relatively safe.
 Though well on the map there are still a few gems not yet discovered by the tourists masses.
 When you think of Thailand you straight away think of beaches, beauty, jungles and tasty food.
 These thoughts are bang on.

 Thailand Travel Budget